Integration of semidirect product Lie 2-algebras: Introduction

-Since we realize the integration of a semidirect product Lie 2-algebra as a strict Lie 2-group, we also provide a strictification of the Lie 2-group we constructed in \cite{shengzhu1} integrating the string type Lie 2-algebra $\R \to \frkg\oplus \frkg^*$.
+Finally, since we realize the integration of a semidirect product Lie 2-algebra as a strict Lie 2-group, we also provide a strictification of the Lie 2-group we constructed in \cite{shengzhu1} integrating the string type Lie 2-algebra $\R \to \frkg\oplus \frkg^*$.
 Note that there is not yet a canonical way to strictify a Lie 2-group, so we are quite lucky to achieve this.

 The paper is organized as follows.
 In Section 2 we briefly recall some notions and basic facts about $L_\infty$-algebras, representation up to homotopy of Lie algebras, crossed modules of Lie algebras (resp.
 Lie groups), Lie 2-groups, and butterflies.
-In Section 3 we construct the DGLA associated to a complex of vector spaces (Theorem \ref{thm:dgla}).
-In particular, a 2-term representation up to homotopy of a Lie algebra is equivalent to an $L_\infty$-morphism from this Lie algebra to the crossed module of Lie algebras $\End(\V)$, which is obtained by a truncation of the above-mentioned DGLA constructed in Theorem \ref{thm:dgla}.
-In Section 4 we give the integration of the crossed module of Lie algebras $\End(\V)$, which turns out to be a crossed module of Lie groups $\Aut(\V)$.
-In Section 5 we first construct a strict Lie 2-group associated to any strict morphism of crossed modules of Lie groups from $(H_1,H_0,t,\Phi)$ to $\Aut(\V)$ (Theorem \ref{thm:semidirect product of strict}).
+In Section 3 first we give the integration of the crossed module of Lie algebras $\End(\V)$, which turns out to be a crossed module of Lie groups $\Aut(\V)$.
+Then we construct a strict Lie 2-group associated to any strict morphism of crossed modules of Lie groups from $(H_1,H_0,t,\Phi)$ to $\Aut(\V)$ (Theorem \ref{thm:semidirect product of strict}).
 Then with the help of the butterfly, we give the integration of semidirect product Lie 2-algebras.
-In Section 6 we give the integration of omni-Lie algebras as an application.
+In Section 4 we give the integration of omni-Lie algebras as an application.